Akki-soni/amazon-website-Web/README.md

 ## Thank You

-Thank you for exploring the Cryptocurrency-Web!
+Thank you for exploring the Amazon-Clone-Web!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us.😊

 </div>